PWDR Sample Parameters subdata tree item (Powder Diffraction)

 This window shows the various sample-dependent parameters for the selected powder pattern.
 Some are related to the measurement conditions, such as diffractometer setting angles, or the data collection temperature.
 Others, such as the histogram scale factor, adjust the fit to match the collected data.
 The presence of a refine button indicates that a parameter can be refined (all others are fixed.)
 All values shown in this window can be edited.

 Note that the last three parameters (named internally as FreePrmX, X=1,2,3), which are labeled by default as "Sample humidity", "Sample Voltage" and "Applied Load" are fields where the labels that can be changed.
 If changed in one histogram, the same label is used for all histograms.
-Thus, a minimum of three parametric variables are available in addition to temperature, pressure and time.
-Also, note when a label FreePrm is changed, the Comments tree item for each PWDR histogram is searched for a matching "Label=value" pair (differences in letter case between the two label strings is ignored).
-When found, the value is converted to a float and saved as the appropriate Sample Parameter.
+Thus, a total of six parametric variables are available,

 Be sure the correct instrument type is selected (Debye-Scherrer or Bragg-Brentano).
 Also, ensure the goniometer radius is correct (in mm) so that sample displacements are properly scaled (in μm).